PCASOlab/Surgical-Annotation-Studio/README.md

-A desktop app for annotating surgical videos in one place: cut case videos into clips, label needle/tool keypoints, mark the semantic-state timeline, and score technical skill (OSATS/RSS/PJ) -- all without switching between separate tools.
+A desktop app for annotating surgical videos in one place: cut case videos into clips, label needle/tool keypoints, mark the semantic-state timeline, and score technical skill -- all without switching between separate tools.

+Procedures:
+- Pancreaticojejunostomy (Whipple) - OSATS/RSS/PJ + stitch-level
+- Paraesophageal Hernia (PEH) - OSATS/RSS/GEARS + stitch-level

 Built and most tested on Linux; also runs on macOS and Windows with ffmpeg installed.